ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-7-2.md

-Chapter: Leveraging Support Networks During Challenging Times
+Leveraging Support Networks During Challenging Times
 =============================================================

 In this chapter, we will explore the importance of leveraging support networks during challenging times as a resilient entrepreneur.
 Building a strong support network can provide invaluable guidance, encouragement, and resources to navigate setbacks, learn from mistakes, and ultimately build a successful business.
 We will discuss the various types of support networks available and how to effectively leverage them.